-IIS Authentication plugin for the Wordpress PHP blogging engine
+IIS Authentication plugin for the WordPress PHP blogging engine

-This weekend, I was working on an MSDN magazine article and as part of putting together a demo happened to install PHP’s Wordpress blog app on IIS7.
+This weekend, I was working on an MSDN magazine article and as part of putting together a demo happened to install PHP’s WordPress blog app on IIS7.
 Of course, I used the latest FastCGI bits available in the box in in Windows Server 2008 Beta 3, and the latest Windows-optimized PHP 5.2.3 build from www.php.net.
-Long story short, I ended up writing a Wordpress plugin that allows Wordpress to use IIS authentication methods, including forms authentication.
+Long story short, I ended up writing a WordPress plugin that allows WordPress to use IIS authentication methods, including forms authentication.

-I was pretty happy to observe that Wordpress installed and worked seamlessly on Windows Server 2008.
+I was pretty happy to observe that WordPress installed and worked seamlessly on Windows Server 2008.
 To install it, I ended up doing the following:

-1. Check Wordpress requirements.
+1. Check WordPress requirements.

 2. Install MySql Community Server 5.1 and associated GUI tools.
 I disabled TCP connectivity, and enabled named pipes only since I was using it locally.